Themes

 );

-lets you define
+FWidgetStateMap lets you define

-different values based on WidgetState
+different values based on WidgetState combinations such as

-hovered & pressed
+hovered & pressed and focused | disabled.

 This is useful for describing how widgets should respond to user interaction.